Richard-vinu/Full_Stack_Web-Development/ReactJs.md

 book https://raw.githubusercontent.com/ValentineFernandes/programming-books-or-references/main/React/ReactJS%20Notes.pdf <br>

 Q. What are the advantages of ReactJS?
+Below are the advantages of ReactJS:

+Increases the application’s performance with Virtual DOM

+JSX makes code easy to read and write

+It renders both on the client and server-side

+Easy to integrate with other frameworks (Angular, BackboneJS) since it is only a view library

+Easy to write UI Test cases and integration with tools such as JEST.
 ```1)What are Hooks in Reacts?```
 <br>
 React Hooks are simple JavaScript functions that we can use to isolate the reusable part from a functional component.
 Hooks can be stateful and can manage side-effects.
 React provides a bunch of standard in-built hooks: useState : To manage states.
 Returns a stateful value and an updater function to update it.